Kehan-Liu/LABOTEX/README.md

 ### IV.
 Write Reports
 Use the web interface to write reports by uploading the CSV files containing experimental data.
 Here, you have to specify:
-- **Directory Name**: The name of the directory where the relevant book is stored.
+- **Reference Book Name**: The name of the directory where the relevant book is stored.
 - **Title of the Report**: The title of the lab report, which will be used to locate the relevant content in the book.
 - **Chat Model Name**: The name of the chat model to be used for generating the report.
 Here, we recommend **deepseek-v3** for users who have access to **infini-ai**.
 - **Description of Your CSV Files**: A brief description of the CSV files you are uploading, which will help the model understand the context of the data. ***You need to specify the experiment and what is in each CSV file.***